emilknudstrup/scope/README.md

 ## Initialize target
 tar = scope.target.GetTarget()
 ## Read in a target list from a CSV file
-tar.targetFromcsv('spreadsheet.csv',skiprows=0)#The skiprows is to remove the "header"
+tar.targetFromcsv('spreadsheet.csv',skiprows=0)#The skiprows is to remove a "header"
 ## Create target lsit
 tar.createTargetlist()